 - In the Private GitLab dialog box, set the following parameters:

-- URL: Enter the URL of your user-defined GitLab, such as https://my-gitlab.com.
+- URL: Enter the URL of the self-managed GitLab, such as https://my-gitlab.com.
 Do not enter the URL of a specific repository.

 - Username: Enter the username on GitLab.

 To obtain the username, click your profile picture on GitLab.
-This username is the credential for logging on to GitLab.
+This username is the credential that is used to log on to GitLab.

 - Private Token: Enter the access token obtained in Step 1.